-Some businesses will need a full end-to-end fraud prevention system.
+Some businesses will need a full end-to-end fraud prevention solution.
 Others will only need certain modules to create multi-layered security that accomplishes the following:

 - Patch holes in the line of defense: No need to build a brand new fraud management software if your old one is 90% efficient.
 Sometimes all you need is a 3rd party module with specific goals, such as phone or email lookup, device fingerprinting or IP analysis to bring it up to 100%

 The key point is that you needn’t reinvent the wheel.
-A good fraud management system should give you plenty of flexibility on how it works with your business, which is why SEON offers:
+A good fraud management solution should give you plenty of flexibility on how it works with your business, which is why SEON offers: